-Insert key into opening above lock on inside of door and operate lock by lifting until it clicks.
+Insert the key into the opening above the lock on the inside of the door and operate the lock by lifting until it clicks.
 Then close the door.
 The procedure must be carried out for each door.
 The driver's door can also be locked from the outside with the key.
 The fuel filler flap and tailgate cannot be locked.